 Sisterhood is where Beth Jacob women of all ages can meet regularly for social activities, support, wisdom, learning, recreation, spiritual endeavors and service to the CBJ and the greater community.

 Women through the ages have gained wisdom, support and inspiration from other women.
 CBJ women gather on a Sunday every month when the moon is new (Rosh Chodesh) to explore life together.
 We have engaged in guided mediation, learned to bake Jewish foods, planned and created rituals, studied with inspiring female teachers, listened to each other's stories, created art, enjoyed music, and have eaten a lot of food!

-Dues for this year are $36, and help to pay for our leaders and special events.
+Dues for the year (July to June) are $36, and help to pay for our leaders and special events.
 Even if you can only attend one event, please consider becoming a Sisterhood member.
 Also, your donations in honor/memory of loved ones can be earmarked for the Sisterhood.

 Do you have an idea for a Social Group that you would like to see at Beth Jacob?
 Contact Eric Stone by email or at 650-366-8481.